dfo-mar-odis/ctd-processing/.github/ISSUE_TEMPLATE/ctd-processing-issue-template.md

 ---
-name: CTD processing issue template
+name: New Dataset to Process
-about: Template for outlining the procedure for processing a CTD data set.
+about: Template outlining the procedure for processing a new CTD data set.
-title: CTD Processing for Mission
+title: <Mission>
 labels: ''
 assignees: ''

 ---

-# CTD Processing Issue Template
+# Processing Steps

 ## Background